PGZXB/imgui4cj/README.md

 3. Submit a pull request with a clear description of your changes.

 For bug reports or feature requests, please open an issue on the [GitHub issues page](https://github.com/PGZXB/imgui4cj/issues).

+## Development Status

+This library is currently under active development.
+As Cangjie's syntax and API continue to evolve, breaking changes may occur.
+However, once Cangjie reaches a stable release, we will strive to maintain backward compatibility.
+Please report any issues you encounter and consider contributing to the project.
+Your feedback is invaluable in helping us improve `imgui4cj`.